Enter the dragon: Activities to usher in Chinese New Year 2024

 River Hongbao 2024 will be held from Feb 8 to 17 at Gardens by the Bay, with overseas performances making a return after a three-year hiatus.

-A stunning 140m-long dragon suspended between the two Supertrees will take centre stage, together with the God of Fortune and a dazzling display of 30 firecrackers.
+A stunning 140m-long dragon suspended between two Supertrees will take centre stage, together with the God of Fortune and a dazzling display of 30 firecrackers.

 Besides River Hongbao, the centre of Flower Dome at Gardens by the Bay will be transformed into Dahlia Dreams, with a 15m-long dragon centrepiece close to 7m in height rising from amid more than 1,000 dahlias of 40 varieties.